Home > Taking A Test > What is The Theory Test?

 The pass mark for the Hazard Perception Test is forty-four out of seventy-five.

-You can buy official literature from the Driving Standards Agency as well as a CD-ROM which includes sample Theory tests or you can try some of the practice Theory Tests (Part 1) online at their website.
+You can buy official literature from the Driving Vehicle Standards Agency as well as a CD-ROM which includes sample Theory tests or you can try some of the practice Theory Tests (Part 1) online at their website.
 You can also book your Theory Test online at their website.

-Some driving instructors - in particular driving schools - will provide you with the necessary literature and discs so that you can practise and have your instructor test you.
+Some driving instructors - in particular, driving schools - will provide you with the necessary literature and discs so that you can practise and have your instructor test you.

 When you attend the test centre for your theory test you must take your provisional driving licence with you.